SublimeLinter/SublimeLinter/docs/index.rst

 Welcome to SublimeLinter
 ==========================

-SublimeLinter is a plugin for `Sublime Text`_ that provides a framework for linting code.
+SublimeLinter is a plugin for `Sublime Text <https://www.sublimetext.com/>`_ that provides a framework for linting code.

-SublimeLinter repo and issues can be reached on `github`_.
+SublimeLinter repo and issues can be reached on `GitHub <https://github.com/SublimeLinter/SublimeLinter>`_.

 .. image:: screenshot.png